appressoas/ievv_auth/ievv_auth/ievv_api_key/README.md

 * revoked: This field can be set to true to revoke the api key, after this is set to True it cannot be set to False again.
 * created: created datetime
 * expiration_datetime: expiration datetime, after this timestamp the api key cannot be used.
-* authentication_log: a json field for logging authentication attempts.

 ## ScopedAPIKey
 The intended use of the `ScopedAPIKey` model is together with jwt.